fingolfin/gap-snapshots/pkg/atlasrep/README.md

 The unpacking is done preferably (but not necessarily) inside the `pkg` subdirectory of your GAP 4 installation.
-It creates a  subdirectory called `atlasrep`.
+It creates a  subdirectory called `atlasrep-x.y`.

 Homepage